Is OCD Actually An Anxiety Disorder?

 • Arranging things in a precise way

 Sometimes, people may do these things as a habit; not every ritual is necessarily a compulsion.
-But someone with OCD normally won’t be able to control these thoughts and behaviors, even if they recognize that they are excessive.
+But someone with OCD normally won’t be able to control these thoughts, even if they recognize that they are excessive.
 They do not typically get pleasure from them, but they may experience relief from anxiety after performing them.
-People with OCD usually spend at least an hour on these rituals every day, and they can lead to significant problems in their daily life.
+People with OCD usually spend at least one hour on these rituals every day, and they can lead to significant problems in their daily life.

 Tics

-Some people with OCD experience motor or vocal tics.
-Motor tics can be defined as brief, sudden, repetitive movements, like shrugging their shoulders or jerking their head.
+While Tourette syndrome may be the best-known tic disorder, some people with OCD experience motor or vocal tics.
+Motor tics can be defined as brief, sudden, repetitive movements, like shrugging the shoulders or jerking the head.
 Vocal tics can include sniffing, grunting, or repetitive throat clearing.
+Tics can intensify when individuals are faced with stressful events.

 That said, some organizations, like the Department of Health and Human Services, may still consider OCD an anxiety disorder.